ballerina-attic/module-twitter/README.md

     git clone https://github.com/wso2-ballerina/package-twitter.git
 ```

-### Working with Twitter Endpoint actions
+### Working with Twitter Connector actions

 All the actions return valid response or TwitterError.
 If the action is a success, then the requested resource will
 be returned.
 Else TwitterError object will be returned.

-In order for you to use the Twitter Endpoint, first you need to create a Twitter Client endpoint.
+In order for you to use the Twitter Connector, first you need to create a Twitter Client endpoint.

 ```ballerina
     endpoint twitter:Client twitterClient {